Instagram/IGListKit/README.md

 &#128038; | Written in Objective-C with full Swift interop support

 `IGListKit` is built and maintained with &#10084;&#65039; by [Instagram engineering](https://engineering.instagram.com/).
-We the open source version `master` branch in the Instagram app.
+We use the open source version `master` branch in the Instagram app.

 ## Requirements